afsalthaj/fp-generator/datagen_why.md

 ## Problem 2
 Consider we are generating data that represents account balance of 2 individuals, A and B.

-The rate of increase of A's account balance should be 2% and that of B should b e 3%.
-A's account balance should start with a balance of 0 and that of B should be 10.
+The rate of increase of A's account balance should be 2% and that of B should be 3%.
+A's account balance should start with a balance of 0 and that of B should start with 10.
 Once generated, process and send it to EventHub (println)

 ----